BCR2200/hexfecta/README.md

     ```

 2. After execution, the results will be saved as:
-	- `frc_team_awards.csv`: A CSV file containing teams and their awards.
+	- `frc_team_awards.json`: A JSON file containing teams and their awards, including detailed award information such as award names, types, years, and event keys.
-	- `frc_team_awards.json`: A JSON file with detailed results and summary statistics.
+	- `tba_api_cache.json`: A cache file to store API responses and reduce unnecessary API calls.

 ## Output

 Upon successful execution, the script will:
-- Fetch all the teams and their awards.
+- Fetch all the teams and their awards from The Blue Alliance API
-- Save the results in CSV and JSON formats.
+- Save the detailed results in JSON format
-- Display a summary, including the total number of teams processed, total awards, average awards per team, and the top 5 teams by award count.
+- Display progress information during execution
+- Cache API responses to improve performance and respect rate limits

 ## Notes